If you have a new cast-iron grill and wonder how to clean cast-iron grill grates then this post should be THE ONE.

 This way, you can prolong the life of the grill grates or cooking surface and have a better cooking experience.

-This will also help you remove the fear of investing in other cookware made out of cast-iron.
-Caring for your cast-iron grill grates is very much alike with other cast-iron cookware so you can do this routine to them too.
+This will also help you remove the fear of investing in other cookware made of cast iron.
+Caring for your cast-iron grill grates is very much like with other cast-iron cookware, so you can do this routine for them too.

 Clean After Every Use

-Getting into the details of how to clean cast iron grill grates, I suggest doing some light cleaning after every use.
+Getting into the details, I suggest doing some light cleaning after every use.
 This will prevent you from cleaning a rusty cast-iron grill grate the next time.